Ore: History

 The smelting of arsenic-copper sulphides would have produced the first bronze alloys.
 The majority of bronze creation however required tin, and thus the exploitation of cassiterite, the main tin source, began.
 Some 3000 years ago, the smelting of iron ores began in Mesopotamia.
 Iron oxide is quite abundant on the surface and forms from a variety of processes.

 Until the 18th century gold, copper, lead, iron, silver, tin, arsenic and mercury were the only metals mined and used.
 In recent decades, Rare Earth Elements have been increasingly exploited for various high-tech applications.
-This has lead to an ever growing search for REE ore and novel ways of extracting said elements.
+This has led to an ever-growing search for REE ore and novel ways of extracting said elements.

 Trade

 Ores (metals) are traded internationally and comprise a sizeable portion of international trade in raw materials both in value and volume.
 This is because the worldwide distribution of ores is unequal and dislocated from locations of peak demand and from smelting infrastructure.

 Most base metals (copper, lead, zinc, nickel) are traded internationally on the London Metal Exchange, with smaller stockpiles and metals exchanges monitored by the COMEX and NYMEX exchanges in the United States and the Shanghai Futures Exchange in China.
+The global Chromium market is currently dominated by the United States and China.

 Iron ore is traded between customer and producer, though various benchmark prices are set quarterly between the major mining conglomerates and the major consumers, and this sets the stage for smaller participants.

 Other, lesser, commodities do not have international clearing houses and benchmark prices, with most prices negotiated between suppliers and customers one-on-one.
 This generally makes determining the price of ores of this nature opaque and difficult.
 Such metals include lithium, niobium-tantalum, bismuth, antimony and rare earths.
 Most of these commodities are also dominated by one or two major suppliers with >60% of the world's reserves.
-The London Metal Exchange aims to add uranium to its list of metals on warrant.
+China is currently leading in world production of Rare Earth Elements.

 The World Bank reports that China was the top importer of ores and metals in 2005 followed by the US and Japan.

 Important ore minerals

 For detailed petrographic descriptions of ore minerals see Tables for the Determination of Common Opaque Minerals by Spry and Gedlinske (1987).
+Below are the major economic ore minerals and their deposits, grouped by primary elements.